docker/docs/desktop/dev-environments/create-dev-env.md

 4. Hover over the container and select **Open in VS Code** to start working.
 You can also open a terminal in VS Code, and use Git to push or pull code to your repository, or switch between branches and work as you would normally.

-5. To launch the application, run the command `make run` in your VS Code terminal.
+5. To launch the application, run the command `make run` in your terminal.
 This opens an http server on port 8080.
 Open [http://localhost:8080](http://localhost:8080) in your browser to see the running application.

+>Note
+>
+>Currently, Dev Environments is not able to detect the main language of the subdirectory.
+You may need to define your own base image or compose file in a .docker folder located in your subdirectory.
+For more information on how to configure, see the [React application with a Spring backend and a MySQL database sample](https://github.com/docker/awesome-compose/tree/master/react-java-mysql).

 ## Create a Dev Environment from a local folder